-Used in trucks delivering goods, LNG has the potential to offer fuel cost savings when compared to conventional diesel.
-It can also reduce sulphur emissions, particulates and nitrogen oxides, and help reduce greenhouse gas emissions.
+Used more and more in truck fleets, LNG has the potential to offer fuel cost savings when compared to conventional diesel.
+It can also reduce sulphur emissions, particulates and nitrogen oxides and help reduce greenhouse gas emissions.

 Natural gas engines are available for a variety of applications from Class 8 trucks to local delivery trucks.
 In the Puget Sound region there are already vehicles on the road using LNG.
 For example Potelco and Interstate Trucking have LNG vehicles in their fleets, using existing LNG fueling locations in the region.

 The ability to easily and safely transport LNG makes LNG a very suitable fuel for industrial customers who are outside of natural gas service areas.
 This could be locations where pipeline natural gas is not available or not available in required volumes.

 Transporting LNG to an industrial location for use in applications, such as kilns or steam generation for example, creates a “virtual pipeline”.
 This allows off-grid industrial customers to benefit from the operational and environmental advantages of natural gas over other fuel types.

 In many cases, LNG can easily replace heavy fuel oil or diesel in applications and there are many examples of this in regions sensitive to criteria air pollutants or GHG emissions.
 These range from asphalt plants to blast furnaces for specialty aggregates and raw materials.